 What’s the Difference between a Stimulant and Depressant?

-Of course, there are many other differences between the two.
-Due to the prevalence of recreational drug use, it’s important to be familiar with the effects of each type of drug in order to be able to recognize the signs of abuse, addiction, and overdose.
-Both stimulants and depressants claim lives every year due to overdose and other health problems related to long-term abuse.
-According to the Centers for Disease Control and Prevention (CDC), there were a total of 47,055 drug overdose deaths in the US in 2014.
+Due to the prevalence of recreational drug use, it’s important to be familiar with the effects of each type of drug in order to be able to recognize the signs of misuse, addiction, and overdose.
+Both stimulants and depressants claim lives every year due to overdose and other health problems related to long-term use.

-Stimulants, often called “uppers,” are the kinds of drug that make people feel supercharged with energy and focus, even to the point of feeling invincible.
-They send the central nervous system into overdrive, increasing heart and breathing rates, suppressing appetite, and causing a spike in blood pressure.
-Certain stimulants can cause a rush of euphoria, especially if they’re taken via common abuse methods like snorting, smoking, or injection.
+Stimulants, often called “uppers,” are the kinds of drugs that make people feel supercharged with energy and focus, even to the point of feeling invincible.

 - Cocaine/crack cocaine.